John-Abbott-College/1P6-Notes/Markdown/05_variables_int_strings.md

 Console.WriteLine(apples, oranges, grapes)
 ```

-2. What are the errors?
+Exercise 2: What are the errors?

 ```csharp
 highScore = highScore;